arielgee/Sage-Like/.misc/tasks.md

         * [V] feed-item description
         * [V] feed-item link
 * fetch feed description; in getFeedData()  rss > channel > description ; RDF > channel > description ; feed > subtitle ;
-* descovery view; set focus (outline) on label and not on checkboxs
+* discovery view; set focus (outline) on label and not on checkboxs
-* redesign the descovery view
+* redesign the discovery view
 * all over; set focus (outline) on label and not on checkboxs
 * syndication not working when it a local XML file.
 Duh?!
 Browser Security!!!
 Can't access user's local files unless selected by the user
 * disable (optional) Periodic feed check when sage-like sidebar is closed